datacamp-content-public/courses-data-engineering-for-data-scientists/slides/chapter_1_de549e4812c9bd9e7bb4c9fce8e9dc4f.md

 `@script`
+We still have a lot of work being done by `create_top10_dataset` though, which makes that particular function hard to test.
+Let’s inspect that function more closely and see how we can break it up into pieces that are easier to test functionally.

 The set of transformations that the function `create_top10_dataset` executes can be split into smaller pieces.
 To get to `unit_prices_with_ratings` for example, 3 DataFrames are being joined and one column is being added which implements a mathematical function.
 These smaller transformations lend themselves to simpler testing if they were factored out.
 Let’s see how this can be done.